People & Culture

 - write meera in newari lipi

-- people and culture of nepal
+- cultural dress of nepal